a1024/ABAC/readme.md

 ## Maintained projects

 ### `best`
-The export folder of achievements.
+The best codecs are placed here.
 Sometimes not up to date.
 Reference implementations of the best open-source lossless algorithms that I implemented/encountered.
 To compile, either make an MSVC 2022 CMake project, or to use GCC: